FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 15/10/2023
+## Latest Changes - 15/10/2023 (Afternoon)

-- Implemented eternal heap using a basic bump allocator.
-- Added eternal symbol table loading support to `ELFSymbols` class.
-- Implemented `ReservePage(s)` functions to `PageManager` to allow for reserve virtual address space without actually allocating physical memory.
-- Added support to `AllocatePage(s)` functions to allow for allocating physical memory and mapping it to previously reserved virtual memory.
+- Optimised physical memory allocation using new `m_nextFree` internal variable.
+- Implemented out of memory checking in physical memory manager
+- Implemented x86_64 remapping functions for standard sized pages and large pages
+- Implemented proper page remapping support to `PageManager` class instead of un-mapping, then mapping again
+- Removed `physical_address` member from `PageObject` struct
+- Updated `PageManager` class to allocate 1 physical page at a time on demand
+- Removed ovmf firmware from repository and use host system's instead.
+Variables are copied and accessed as read-write, code is loaded in-place as read-only.
+- Updated `clean-all` make target to remove local ovmf directory

 ## Resources used